• 24 Hour Surgery Information

 Call your GP or Healthline to talk to a health professional 24/7 and they will point you in the right direction.

-Pacific people’s health
+Pacific Peoples health

 Talofa lava, Kia orana, Malo e lelei, Fakaalofa lahi atu, Bula vinaka, Namaste, Malo ni, Halo ola keta, Mauri, Fakatalofa atu, Kia ora, Greetings.
+Pegasus Health and affiliated primary health care providers, work and link with Pacific communities and across sectors to achieve optimum health outcomes for Pacific peoples.

 Illustration of Pacific couple